Etubom/Devops-Projects/project1/project1.md

 # Setup a Static Website Using Nginx in aws cloud

-We will be building as well documenting the following:
+We will be building as well as documenting the following:

 - **Building with Nginx**
 - **Connecting with Route53**